 - Search engine optimisation to shift your website up the Google ranks

-There’s a general rule of thumb in blog writing – the process is 20% creation, 80% sharing…but how do you ensure that sharing has maximum reach?
-Well the short answer is by curating your email list, enlisting social media, and marketing your blog as a component of your business.
-So, here’s how it works…
+There’s a general rule of thumb in blog writing: the process is 20% creation, 80% promotion.
+How do you ensure your blogs have maximum reach?
+Well the short answer is by guest posts, enlisting social media, curating your email list, and marketing your blog as a component of your business.
+So, here’s how it works:

 Your email list